Hemanth-Ghosh/Big-Data-Project-0/README.md

   5. DROP

   Clauses:
+    1. WHERE
-    1. LIMIT
+    2. LIMIT
-    2. ORDER BY
+    3. ORDER BY